udacity/AIPND/notes/lab_intro-to-python-lab.md

 &nbsp;
 &nbsp;

-## Forking the GitHub Respository for solution display and debugging
+## Forking the GitHub Respository for Solution display and debugging
 We recommend forking the [github repository for AIPND](https://github.com/udacity/AIPND) to display your solution and to allow for improved debugging support.
 For directions on [joining GitHub](https://github.com/join?source=header-home) and for direction on [how to fork a GitHub repository](https://help.github.com/articles/fork-a-repo/).
-Besides being able to share your solution with others once you have completed the lab; forking the repository will enable you to more easily show AIPND instructors and students where you are having difficulty with coding the lab.
+Additionally, forking the repository will enable you to more easily show AIPND instructors and students where you are having difficulty with coding the lab.
 One can always provide others a link to the code that seems to have errors in their fork.
 &nbsp;
 &nbsp;

-## Eliminating Syntax errors with Text Editor/Integrated Development Environment
+## Eliminating Syntax Errors with Text Editor/Integrated Development Environment
 If you are experiencing a lot of syntax errors with your code, you may consider downloading your code and looking at it with your favorite text editor/IDE to help eliminate the syntax errors from your program.
 Recall in **_2.
 Intro to Python_**, **_Lesson 5.
 Scripting_**, **_Section 6.
 Programming Environment Setup_** you were provided with a number of text editors that are available to use with python (like _Atom_, _Sublime Text_, _Notepad++_.
 Additionally, when you installed Anaconda, the Spyder IDE (Integrated Development Environment) for python should be available through the Anaconda Navigator.
 &nbsp;
 &nbsp;